-Now in Advanced Settings scroll down the page and click on Content settings button available below the Privacy.
-Now in the Content settings click on Manage exceptions.. button of Notifications.
+Now in Site Settings scroll down the page and click on Notifications option available below the Permissions.

-In the Notifications exceptions, choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
+In the Notifications, choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
 If you want to temporarily disable notifications from the site then you can choose Block option from the drop-down menu.
-Or if you are going to completely delete the site from the list then click on Χ icon.
+Or if you are going to completely delete the site from the list then click on Remove option.

-Click on Menu button available on the top left of the Opera Desktop Browser.
-And choose Settings from the menu.
+Click on Menu button which is available on the top right of the Opera Desktop Browser.
+And choose Go to browser settings from the menu.
 In the Settings, scroll down the window and click on the Advanced option.